YottaDB/YDBDoc/ProgGuide/internatn.rst

 A shared library for an alternative collation sequence must contain the following four routines:

 * gtm_ac_xform_1: Transforms subscripts up to the maximum supported string length to the alternative collation sequence, or gtm_ac_xform: Transforms subscripts up to 32,767 bytes to the alternative collation sequence.
-* gtm_ac_xback_1: Use with gtm_ac_xform_1 to transform the alternative collation keys back to the original subscript representation, or gtm_ac_xback: Use with gtm_ac_xform to transforms the alternative collation keys back to the original subscript representation.
+* gtm_ac_xback_1: Use with gtm_ac_xform_1 to transform the alternative collation keys back to the original subscript representation, or gtm_ac_xback: Use with gtm_ac_xform to transform the alternative collation keys back to the original subscript representation.
 * gtm_ac_version: Returns a numeric version identifier for the "currently active" set of collation routines.
 * gtm_ac_verify: Returns the success (odd) or failure (even) in matching a collation sequence with a given version number.